improving-minnesota/flink_loyalty_demo/workshop/README.md

 ## 5. Loyalty Level Calculations
 Now we are ready to calculate loyalty levels for our customers.
 Your team has decided to create 4 levels of pizza shop loyalty.
 GOLD, SILVER, BRONZE, and CLIMBING.
 The levels will coincide to a customer's TOTAL SPEND in their lifetime as a customer.

-Let's get a feel for the data (explore lifetime spends and purchase counts)
+Let's get a feel for the data (explore lifetime spends)

 ```
 SELECT